berkeley-gif/coeqwal-data-platform/database/schema/COEQWAL_SCENARIOS_DB_ERD.md

 ├── short_code           VARCHAR NOT NULL UNIQUE    -- "lu_2020_landiq", "gw_model", etc.
 ├── name                 VARCHAR                    -- "2020 LandIQ Land Use"
 ├── short_title          VARCHAR
-├── assumption_category_id INTEGER NOT NULL         -- FK → assumption_category.id
+├── assumption_category_id INTEGER NOT NULL         -- FK to assumption_category.id
 ├── description          TEXT
-├── source_id            INTEGER                    -- FK → source.id (james_gilbert = 2)
+├── source_id            INTEGER                    -- FK to source.id (james_gilbert = 2)
 ├── is_active            BOOLEAN NOT NULL DEFAULT TRUE ├── notes                TEXT
-├── created_by           INTEGER NOT NULL           -- FK → developer.id
+├── created_by           INTEGER NOT NULL           -- FK to developer.id
-├── updated_by           INTEGER NOT NULL           -- FK → developer.id
+├── updated_by           INTEGER NOT NULL           -- FK to developer.id
 ├── created_at           TIMESTAMP WITH TIME ZONE NOT NULL DEFAULT NOW() └── updated_at           TIMESTAMP WITH TIME ZONE NOT NULL DEFAULT NOW()